Viper-Dude/EliteMining/README.md

 - **Portable:** Extract `EliteMining_3.9.0-beta.zip`

 > **Antivirus Notice:** If your antivirus flags the application, this is a common false positive with Python-compiled apps - simply add an exclusion for the installation folder.
+>
+> **After Updates and New Installs:** System/ring location may appear empty until you relog into Elite Dangerous (one-time refresh).

 ### Included Components
 The installer bundles the **EliteVA plugin**.
 No separate download required.